hylimo/hylimo/website/docs/sequence.md

 A frame can contain multiple fragments.\
 A fragment is a separate section inside the frame, i.e. an `else` for an `if` or different parallel branches.\
-Fragments are created by calling the `fragment` function within the frame's callback.
+Fragments are created by calling the `fragment` function within the frame`s callback.

 The `fragment` function takes the subtext as its first parameter (e.g., a condition for an `else if`), and supports optional parameters: